Join our email list

 - EWEB Electric Mobility Community Grant Application

-The Electric Mobility Community Grant program is in its fourth year.
-Over the past three years, EWEB has awarded 18 grants, providing over $450,000 in grant funding to organizations serving our community.
+Since the launch of the Electric Mobility Community Grant in 2022, EWEB has awarded 21 grants, providing over $540,000 in grant funding to organizations serving our community.

-In 2024, EWEB awarded five $30,000 grants to Cascadia Mobility, Lane Community College, Looking Glass Community Services, Pacific Refugee Support Group and Shift Community Cycles.
+In 2024, EWEB awarded five grants up to $30,000 to Cascadia Mobility, Lane Community College, Looking Glass Community Services, Pacific Refugee Support Group and Shift Community Cycles.
 Read more about their mobility projects here.

 In 2023, eight grants were awarded, distributing over $198,000 for local electric mobility efforts.
 Funding was awarded to City of Eugene, Eugene Science Center, Friends of Trees, HIV Alliance, Homes for Good, Lane County, Looking Glass Community Services and University of Oregon.

-EWEB launched the program in Spring 2022 and awarded nearly $125,000 to five organizations - Lane County Public Works, University of Oregon, Shift Community Cycles, Lane Community College, and Cascadia Mobility.
+In the programs initial launch in 2022, EWEB awarded nearly $125,000 to five organizations - Lane County Public Works, University of Oregon, Shift Community Cycles, Lane Community College, and Cascadia Mobility.
 Read more about their individual projects here.

 Tyler Mack, Vice President of Marketing & Development at Looking Glass Community Services shares how their 2023 award for the purchase of an EV work vehicle at their Center Point School has been instrumental.
 Looking Glass was also awarded a Electric Mobility Community Grant in 2024 to fund the purchase of an electric vehicle for their New Roads Homeless Youth Program, learn more on their blog.